Class TransactionData

 • setFailureStackTrace

-public void setFailureStackTrace(java.lang.String trace)
+public void setFailureStackTrace(String trace)

 Sets the stack trace of the throwable that caused this transaction to fail.